cloudera/terraform-provider-cdp/README.md

 }
 ```

+Cloudera provides terraform modules that demonstrate how to use this provider together with the providers maintained by the respective cloud providers.
+The modules for creating cloud provider prerequisites and consqutievly deploying CDP on these resources are published in [the Cloudea Labs terraform-cdp-modules GitHub repository](https://github.com/cloudera-labs/terraform-cdp-modules).

+Combining the prerequisite and CDP deployment modules in turn allows you to deploy CDP from scratch in a fully automated way.
+The [CDP quickstart using the Terraform Module for CDP Prerequisites](https://github.com/cloudera-labs/cdp-tf-quickstarts) is an example for how this can be done.

 ## Provider Documentation

 Documentation for the latest release can be found at [CDP docs at the Terraform Registry](https://registry.terraform.io/providers/cloudera/cdp/latest/docs)